The-Pythonologists/The-Pythonologists/README.md

 # The-Pythonologists
-Scripting a calculator with the bois
+Scripting a calculator with the bois. . .
+YES.